-Once you’ve decided that video delivery is to become part of your marketing strategy or business, choosing the right online video platform (OVP) to do the job is a challenging task.
+Once you’ve decided that OVP delivery is to become part of your OVP digital marketing strategy or business, choosing the right online video platform to do the job is a challenging task.
 Most OVPs provide more or less similar features while using different technologies to enable them.
 And since you want a platform that best supports your business model, these differences can be a big deal.

 To avoid pitfalls when making a decision, you need to see a bigger picture: where are you going with all that video?
 This post focuses on the major questions you should ask yourself before you sit down with vendor representatives to discuss the technicalities.